ndrean/z-html/README.md

 This project exposes a significant / essential subset of all available `lexbor` functions:

-- Direct parsing or  with a parser engine (document or fragment context-aware)
+- Direct parsing or parsing with a parser engine (document or fragment context-aware)
 - streaming and chunk processing
 - Serialization
 - Sanitization